tingyu91/snsjf/README.md

 * Angular - Angular's [Official Website](https://angular.io/) is a great starting point.
 * Node.js - Start by going through [Node.js Official Website](http://nodejs.org/) and this [StackOverflow Thread](http://stackoverflow.com/questions/2353818/how-do-i-get-started-with-node-js), which should get you going with the Node.js platform in no time.

-Checkout our blog [Techievor](https://techievor.com) built on meancore for a full rundown on how to setup the MEAN stack with MEANcore:
+Checkout our blog [Techievor](https://techievor.com) built on snsjf_app for a full rundown on how to setup the MEAN stack with snsjf_app:
 * [Windows](https://techievor.com/blog/post/2019/02/28/how-to-install-the-mean-stack-on-windows)
 * [CentOS](https://techievor.com/blog/post/2019/03/03/how-to-install-the-mean-stack-on-centos)

 ## Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine:
 * Git - [Download & Install Git](https://git-scm.com/downloads).
 OSX and Linux machines typically have this already installed.
 * Node.js - [Download & Install Node.js](https://nodejs.org/en/download/) and the npm package manager.
 If you encounter any problems, you can also use this [GitHub Gist](https://gist.github.com/isaacs/579814) to install Node.js.
-This version of MEANcore requires at minimum version >=14.0.0 of Node.js, v14.15.0 being the recommended.
+This version of snsjf_app requires at minimum version >=14.0.0 of Node.js, v14.15.0 being the recommended.
 * MongoDB - [Download & Install MongoDB](http://www.mongodb.org/downloads), and make sure it's running on the default port (27017).
-This version of MEANcore requires at minimum version >=4.2, v4.2.15 being the recommended.
+This version of snsjf_app requires at minimum version >=4.2, v4.2.15 being the recommended.

 # Getting Started